-The University of Puget Sound (“university”) offers a voluntary phased retirement program (the “Program” or “Phased Retirement Program”), which provides an opportunity for eligible full-time tenured faculty members to make a gradual transition to retirement through reduced teaching (between 3-5 teaching units per academic year) and other service for a predetermined period in return for an equivalent reduction in compensation.
+The University of Puget Sound provides an opportunity for eligible full-time tenured faculty members tto make a gradual transition to retirement through reduced teaching (between 3-5 teaching units per academic year) and other service for a predetermined period in return for an equivalent reduction in compensation.
 The goals of the Program are to promote renewal of the professoriate in order to ensure institutional vitality and to provide additional flexibility and support for individual faculty members who are nearing retirement.
 Provost approval and a mutual written agreement between the eligible faculty member and the university are required to participate in the Program.

 The Program is completely voluntary but there is not an absolute right to participate, as further described herein.
-Once approved by the Provost and entered into by a written agreement between an eligible faculty member and the university the faculty member’s decision to participate in the Program is irrevocable; provided, however, a participating faculty member may elect to discontinue Program participation and elect Normal Retirement prior to the end of the phased retirement period pursuant to the terms of the Normal Retirement policy, including all applicable notice requirements.
+Once approved by the Provost and entered into by a written agreement between an eligible faculty member and the university, the faculty member’s decision to participate in the Program is irrevocable; however, a participating faculty member may elect to discontinue Program participation and elect Normal Retirement prior to the end of the phased retirement period.

-The Phased Retirement Program for Full-time Faculty cannot be combined with the Early Retirement and Career Change Policy.
-Faculty members who participate in this Program are not eligible to participate in the Early Retirement and Career Change programs, even if they elect to discontinue participation in the Program.
+Faculty members who participate in this Program are not eligible to participate in the Early Retirement and Career Change programs, even if they elect to discontinue participation in the Program

 Eligibility for Phased Retirement Program